thinkphp/table2chart/README.md

 table2chart
 =======================
-This is a plugin MooTools that generates charts from accessible data table.
+This is a plugin MooTools that generates charts from accessible data tables.
 So, you can take a simple, valid and accessible data table and it gets automatically converted to a pie chart.
 Simply add the script to the end of the body and it'll converts all the table with a class called 'toChart'.
-You can define the size and the colour within the attribute class of the table.
+You can define the size and the colour within the attribute class of the table (like: class="toChart size700x300 color29b34f").

 ![Screenshot](http://farm5.static.flickr.com/4093/4863355714_95a08a2074_z.jpg)